magi8101/velocix/README.md

 ---

-**Built as a learning exercise by a CSE student**

-*A minimal framework experiment - use Starlette or FastAPI for real projects.*
+**Built as a learning exercise by a CSE student** *NOTE:This is an educational project with no affiliation to velocix ltd or any other comapnies using similar names* *feel free to read src code any time and contribute* *A minimal framework experiment - use Starlette or FastAPI for real projects.*